selendra/selendra-kit/README.md

 ### Project Structure

-A typical project created with SelendraSDK will have the following structure:
+A typical project created with Selendrakit will have the following structure:

 ```
 my-selendra-app/